jddunn/restless/README.md

 **Restless** is (or will be) a suite of security tools with these key features:

-* Analysis of files for malware probabilty based on comparing the extracted metadata and file contents with trained Portable Executable data *(completed model with almost a dozen extracted PE header features with **~83% accuracy**)*
+* Analysis of files for malware probabilty based on comparing the extracted metadata and file contents with trained Portable Executable data *(completed model with around 20 extracted PE header features with **~93% average accuracy in cross-validation training**)
 * Analysis of system logs for abnormal activities / deviations *(not started)*
 * Constant, efficient and ongoing analysis of system files / logs *(in-progress)*